vicuartas230/tasks_manager_and_tracker/README.md

 ```

 ## Testing
-All core functionalities are covered with `uniitest`.
+All core functionalities are covered with `unittest`.
 To run the rest suite:
 ```bash
 python -m unittest discover tests/
 ```